digi-joho TOKYO TRAVEL Logo

 This park boasts 290 cherry blossoms in 49 different varieties.

-Toshi Nogyo-koen Park : Tokyo Agricultural Park
+Adachiku Toshi Nogyo-koen: Adachi City Tokyo Agricultural Park

 Opening hours